waleoyediran/finding-lane-lines-on-road/README.md

 The processing pipeline uses the following methods:

+1. Extract colour with HLS colour spaces combined with x sobel gradient.

-1. Converting the image to grayscale.
+2. Converting the image to grayscale.

 2. Canny Edge Detection